dnth/pgsql-search/README.md

 ![results](./assets/results.png)

-Stop the database server:
+If you want to stop the database server, you can do so with the following command:

 ```bash
 pixi run stop-db
 ```

-Remove the database:
+And to remove the database entirely:

 ```bash
 pixi run remove-db